MartinGeisse/grumpyrest/doc/howto-request-body.md

 `List`, `List<?>` or something like that cannot be parsed because the parser then lacks the information about the type of the elements -- the JSON itself won't tell the parser which Java class to parse as.

-Speaking of lists, a subtype like `ArrayList` won't work either because there is no general-purpose way to create instances of such classes -- a list subclass may expect a no-arg constructor followed by setter calls, or a constructor that takes a list of elements, or a constructor that takes an array of elements, or a static factory method with any of these styles.
+Speaking of lists, a subtype like `ArrayList` won't be deserialized either because there is no general-purpose way to create instances of such classes -- a list subclass may expect a no-arg constructor followed by setter calls, or a constructor that takes a list of elements, or a constructor that takes an array of elements, or a static factory method with any of these styles.
 Just use `List<SomeConcreteType>` and you will get exactly that.

 ## TODO: Maps / objects with arbitrary keys (not yet supported)